End of Life Software Best Practices for Agencies (and Customers)

 What “best practice” actually covers:

-Impact fewer outages, more reliable performance, and increased trust between agency and customer
+Impact: fewer outages, more reliable performance, and stronger trust between the agency and the customer.

 Risk